-LAV VS/POLICIES/REGULATIONS/STRATEGIES RELATED TO THE DIGITAL ECOSYSTEM 19.
-STRATEGY FOR THE ESTABLISHMENT OF THE BIH CERT 2011 BLISHMENT OF monitoring will result in the successful functioning of BIH CERT, and forms a strategic framework defining short-term and 20.
+LAW /S/POLICIES/REGULATIONS/STRATEGIES RELATED TO THE DIGITAL ECOSYSTEM 19.
+STRATEGY FOR THE ESTABLISHMENT OF THE BIH CERT 2011 This document indicates the necessity and justification of the establishment of BIH CERT, provides guidelines whose monitoring will result in the successful functioning of BIH CERT, and forms a strategic framework defining short-term and midterm goals of BIH CERT.
+LINK 20.
 BIH STRATEGY FOR COMBATING HUMAN TRAFFICKING (2020- 2023) The strategy emphasizes the necessity of defining BiH policies to combat human trafficking for the next four-year period, with particular attention to the planning of strategic goals and measures to prevent, suppress and combat various forms of human trafficking.
-21. FBIH STRATEGY FOR DEVELOPMENT 2021- 2027 Recognized the importance of digital literacy - the FBiH will organize training programs, provide budget funds for free and paid programs, develop action plans for digital education, and conduct awareness-raising campaigns on the need to acquire digital skills.
-22. FBIH STRATEGIC PROGRAM FOR THE SAFETY OF CHILDREN IN THE DIGITAL ENVIRONMENT FOR THE PERIOD 2021-2024 The aim of the program is to ensure the protection of the youngest population from risks in the online world.
-LINK 23.
-FBIH LAW ON ELECTRONIC DOCUMENT 2013 The Law regulates the right of federal and cantonal administrative bodies, local government authorities, companies, institutions, and others to use electronic documents in business activities and in administrative proceedings in which electronic equipment and programs can be used in the production, transmission, reception, and storage of information in electronic form.
-24. FREEDOM OF ACCESS TO INFORMATION LAW The Law regulates access to information for the purpose of: OF FBIH 2001 Establishing that information under the control of a public authority represents a significant public good and that public access to information promotes greater transparency and responsibility of public authorities, which is necessary for the democratic process, 2.
-Determining that every person has the right to access public information, in accordance with the public interest, and that public authorities have a corresponding obligation to communicate information, Enabling any person to request changes and comment on their personal information under the control of a public body.
+LINK 21.
+FBIH STRATEGY FOR DEVELOPMENT 2021- 2027 Recognized the importance of digital literacy - the FBiH will organize training programs, provide budget funds for free and paid programs, develop action plans for digital education, and conduct awareness-raising campaigns on the need to acquire digital skills.
+LINK 22.
+FBIH STRATEGIC PROGRAM FOR THE SAFETY OF CHILDREN IN THE DIGITAL ENVIRONMENT FOR THE PERIOD 2021-2024 The aim of the program is to ensure the protection of the youngest population from risks in the online world.
+23. FBIH LAW ON ELECTRONIC DOCUMENT 2013 The Law regulates the right of federal and cantonal administrative bodies, local government authorities, companies, institutions, and others to use electronic documents in business activities and in administrative proceedings in which electronic equipment and programs can be used in the production, transmission, reception, and storage of information in electronic form.
+24. 24.
+FREEDOM OF ACCESS TO INFORMATION LAW LINK OF FBIH 2001 Establishing that information under the control of a public authority represents a significant public good and that public access to information promotes greater transparency and responsibility of public authorities, which is necessary for the democratic process, 2.
+Determining that every person has the right to access public information, in accordance with the public interest, and that public authorities have a corresponding obligation to communicate information, 3.
+Enabling any person to request changes and comment on their personal information under the control of a public body.